rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 This is an excellent solution for the people who can use it!

 Unfortunately, not everyone can.
 You can't use `Box` in no_std contexts.
-Dynamic dispatch and allocation come with overhead that can be [crippling][barbara-benchmark] to highly performance-sensitive code.
+Dynamic dispatch and allocation come with overhead that can be [overwhelming][barbara-benchmark] for highly performance-sensitive code.
 Finally, it bakes a lot of assumptions into the trait itself: allocation with `Box`, dynamic dispatch, and the `Send`-ness of the futures.
 This makes it unsuitable for many libraries.

 Besides, users [expect][alan-async-traits] to be able to write `async fn` in traits, and the experience of adding an external crate dependency is a papercut that gives async Rust a reputation for being difficult to use.